 Out of respect for the instructor and other students wanting to learn, texting and other cell phone use is not allowed in the classroom.
-Digital dictionaries or smart phones are permitting for checking single words and basic expressions.
-There are not permitted for sentence-lengths translating and during quizzes and exams.
+Digital dictionaries or smart phones are permitted for checking single words and basic expressions.
+They are not permitted for sentence-length translation and during quizzes and exams.